space-wizards/website-content/content/about/privacy.md

 Connection logs (including IP/HWID) are shared with trusted server administrators for enforcement of server rules such as, but not limited to, enforcing server bans.
 Connection logs are not shared publically.

 Logs of in-game actions may be made public for anybody to view, once again for the purposes of rule enforcement.
 This includes private conversations had with server administrators in-game.

+New players may have their IP address sent to the third-party [IPIntel](https://getipintel.net/) service to detect and deny VPN connections.
+We deny VPN-based connections by default as they are commonly used for purposes such as ban evasion.
+You may request an exemption for using VPNs on our forum, which will also stop your IP being sent to IPIntel.

+Some interactions (talking in OOC, conversations with server staff) may be sent to our Discord community and will therefore be logged there.

 ## Forum Privacy Policy